schmidtkk/sam3dmed/markdown/dataproc.md

 ---

-## 1) Verify your raw NIfTI data and nnUNet preprocessed folder
+## 1) Verify your raw NIfTI data and preprocessed folder

-1. Check the directory structure used by the repo (the dataset in your workspace seems to be under `nnUNet_preprocessed/Dataset001_TS_Heart`):
+1. Check the directory structure used by the repo (the dataset should be under `dataset/ts_processed` after preprocessing):
-   - `case_XXXX.pkl` metadata and `case_XXXX.b2nd` blobs hold preprocessed arrays.
+   - `*.npz` files hold preprocessed slices with image, mask, and pointmap data.
+   - `meshes/*.obj` files contain ground-truth 3D meshes extracted from the volume segmentation masks.
-  - If you have original NIfTI files (.nii / .nii.gz), you will need them if you require the true `affine` transforms, voxel spacing, or world coordinates — nnUNet preprocessed data may have removed these metadata or resampled them. `TS_nnUNet_Dataset` (see `sam3d_objects/data/dataset/ts/ts_nnunet_dataloader.py`) sets `affine = torch.eye(4)` as an identity placeholder — that will not provide metric coordinates.
+   - For original NIfTI files (.nii / .nii.gz), the raw data is located at `/mnt/nas1/disk01/weidongguo/dataset/TS` and contains the true `affine` transforms, voxel spacing, and world coordinates.

-  - Important: the existing nnUNet preprocessed files in `nnUNet_preprocessed/Dataset001_TS_Heart` are not respaced and can introduce spatial mismatch for SAM3D reconstruction.
-Reprocess the raw NIfTI files located at `/mnt/nas1/disk01/weidongguo/dataset/TS` and replace the nnUNet preprocessed dataset for your experiments.
+2. If you have legacy nnUNet preprocessed data, note that it may have removed or resampled spatial metadata.
+For accurate SAM3D reconstruction, use the provided preprocessing scripts to process raw NIfTI files directly.
 This ensures correct `affine`, spacing and orientation for pointmap computation.

-2. If your dataset is already passed through nnUNet preprocessing, confirm whether you have original NIfTI files and if you can retrieve original `affine` metadata from them; otherwise, create a mapping file per case to store `affine` and real spacings.

-3. If `affine` is missing in preprocessed `.pkl`, re-associate it with the original NIfTI for accurate world coordinates and shape extraction.
+3. If `affine` is missing in preprocessed data, re-associate it with the original NIfTI for accurate world coordinates and shape extraction.

 ---